Form Controls

 addEmail (string|int $name, $label=null, int $maxLength=255): TextInput

-$form->addEmail('email', 'Email:');
+$form->addEmail('email', 'E-mail:');

-addPassword (string|int $name, $label=null, $cols, ?int $maxLength=null): TextInput
+addPassword (string|int $name, $label=null, $cols=null, ?int $maxLength=null): TextInput

-Adds password field (class TextInput).
+Adds a password input field (class TextInput).

 $form->addPassword('password', 'Password:')